JohnNYers/CTEC3905/README.md

   - [x] write shader programs to colour the vertices
   - [x] include basic matrix multiplications to accomplish rotations according to a user input or automatically after three seconds.
   - [x] include a projection matrix
-  - [x] include labeling and axis
+  - [x] include labelling and axis
-- [x] Responiveness of the site through CSS
+- [x] Responsiveness of the site through CSS
-  - [x] making a table look nice on a mobile device without loosing information
+  - [x] making a table look nice on a mobile device without losing information
   - [x] general repositioning and changed behaviour of elements
 - [x] History as content
 - [x] Idea for loading the page faster (e.g. waiting animation)

 ## The site in more detail
 The website is a single-page-app (index.html).
 When this page is loaded, data is requested via ajax from the localhost (127.0.0.1:12346).
 On this socket, the C# program [ProxyWebServer](./Proxy/ProxyWebServer) listens and forwards the requests the weather server located at http://wetter-maulburg.de and returns the response with a new header to avoid same-origin-policy problems (Workaround).
-If the local server is not responding (or not started) the website will display [example data](./scripts/json.js) and will show the user that a problem occured (alert message).
+If the local server is not responding (or not started) the website will display [example data](./scripts/json.js) and will show the user that a problem occurred (alert message).
 JavaScript injects the gathered data at specific points in the DOM (table, latest values, diagrams) to build the webpage.

 ## IA
 The webpage leads the user through the weather data in a particular order.
 Maybe the most important information is the development of the values over time in the last week.
 This is shown in the 2d and the 3d diagram at the beginning of the page.
 Followed by the question what the current values are; The next section of the page will provide the answer.
 Last but not least the table shows the bounds of the values (maximum, minimum and average).